 entire practices may result from an insurance company sending them injured workers.
 From experience, many of these doctors, do not want to anger the insurance companies that basically fund their medical practice.
 The playing field is leveled when the injured contractor can pick his or her doctor.
 I regularly advise clients to look for board-certified physicians, fellowship-trained and highly regarded doctors.
 I have told clients to look for the best physician in their area.

-If you need free advice regarding medical care you are entitled to following an injury, the best time to talk to a lawyer is right after the injury and before the insurance company adjusters call.
+If you have been injured in Afghanistan, Iraq, Kuwait, Qatar, Syria and Afghanistan, or at any other American base, and if you need free advice regarding medical care you are entitled to following an injury, the best time to talk to a lawyer is right after the injury and before the insurance company adjusters call.
 Call 877-DBA-LAW1 for free advice.